Order of Australia

 Nominations for awards in the General Division of the Order of Australia come directly from the community.
-Nominations are considered by the Council for the Order of Australia which makes recommendations direct to the Governor-General.
+Nominations are considered by the Council for the Order of Australia which makes recommendations directly to the Governor-General.

 Appointments in the Order of Australia are not made posthumously.
 However, a nomination will be considered if the person is alive when the nomination form is received by the Australian Honours and Awards Secretariat at Government House in Canberra.